scarioscia/scarioscia.github.io/_posts/2024-01-07-command-line-SLiM.md

 title: Executing SLiM from the command line
 ---

-Earlier this week I wrote a [post]() about outputting the results of various SLiM simulations to files.
+Earlier this week I wrote a [post](https://scarioscia.github.io/2024-01-05/writing-SLiM-output) about outputting the results of various SLiM simulations to files.
 In that example, you would need to change the parameters for each simulation within your `.slim` file, and update some indication of the simulation number (e.g., `trialNumber`).

 Obviously, opening the `.slim` file and changing these variables manually is not ideal.
 Instead, you can define the variables on the command line when you run the script.
 To do this, we'll use the command line version of SLiM, which should be automatically installed when you install the SLiM graphical user interface (GUI); if you have any challenges with that, try working through installation as outlined on the website and in the SLiM [manual](https://messerlab.org/slim/).
-This article (and our entire course using SLiM for population genetic models at Johns Hopkins!) was co-written with my colleague, [Andrew Bortvin](https://andrew-bortvin.github.io/).

 Let's start by creating a SLiM script with a neutral simulation, called `scratch.slim`: